kuldeepsingh80067/calendar-app/README.md

 ## 🏁 Conclusion

-This project demonstrates strong frontend development skills including UI design, interactivity, and responsiveness.
+This project helped me understand how to build interactive UI components and manage state effectively in React.
-It successfully fulfills all requirements of the frontend engineering challenge.
+I focused on keeping the code simple and user-friendly.